GiankDiluvi/Sentiments_of_Sentimentality/README.md

-# Sentiments_of_Sentimentality
+# Text Mining the Sentiments Behind the Grammys

-Code for performing text mining and sentiment analysis on the lyrics of popular songs
+Import the lyrics of the songs of all the albums that have won the Grammy Award for Album of the Year using Parry's `GeniusR` package.
+Perform text mining and sentiment analysis on them with Silge and Robinson's `tidytext` package.
+All plots are generated with Wickham's `ggplot2` and Kassambara's `easyGgplot2` packages.